FX pegs under pressure in emerging markets as commodity prices fall

 A peg fixes the value of one currency relative to another and uses central bank reserves to enforce the relationship.
 Pegs are relatively rare these days among the bigger economies, partly because of the 1997-2002 emerging market crises that were exacerbated by the cost of clinging to fixed exchange rates.

-Kazakhstan's tenge has fallen 30 percent KZT= since it was depegged last week under pressure from falling commodity prices and steep depreciation in neighboring Russia's rouble.
+Kazakhstan's tenge has fallen 30 percent since it was depegged last week under pressure from falling commodity prices and steep depreciation in neighbouring Russia's rouble.

-Russia ended its own flexible or "crawling" peg to the dollar after burning billions of dollars in reserves to defend the rouble RUB= while Ukraine and Belarus followed suit earlier this year UAH= BYR=.
+Russia ended its own flexible or "crawling" peg to the dollar after burning billions of dollars in reserves to defend the rouble while Ukraine and Belarus followed suit earlier this year.

 Now pressure is mounting on others, especially "petro-pegs" such as in Azerbaijan, Saudi Arabia and Nigeria.